 Use your prayerful discretion here; you may choose to fast from all food for a 24-hour period, fast from your favorite food for the week, fast from food from sun-up to sundown for five days, fast from sugars and other sweeteners, continue The Daniel Fast, continue the media fast, etc. This is entirely up to you!
 Do whatever you think will be meaningful to your spiritual life.

 Have you ever integrated a time of fasting into your spiritual life?
+Have you tried any other spiritual fasting plans?
 The benefits are not only spiritual growth, but increased focus on the things of God, greater awareness of His purpose for your life, and more peace in your heart.
 Often, you’ll find physical benefits as well, such as decreased anxiety and possible weight loss.
 Of course, this isn’t a reason for spiritual fasting, but it’s an extra, and often welcome, result of this 21 day fast.

 Go in grace today,